microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 ``|type|1x1``                        The scalar type for ``|type|``
 ==================================== ====================================================

+The above table is for float matrices.

-A MxN HLSL matrix is translated into a SPIR-V matrix with M vectors, each with N elements.
+A MxN HLSL float matrix is translated into a SPIR-V matrix with M vectors, each with N elements.
 Conceptually HLSL matrices are row-major while SPIR-V matrices are column-major, thus all HLSL matrices are represented by their transposes.
 Doing so may require special handling of certain matrix operations: